benjamin051000/Obsidian-F22/✅ Verification/📙 Notes/Fixpoints.md

 Z is a fixpoint to a function F iff $F(Z) = Z$.

 - May not do this for every argument, so it's not exactly like an identity function

+- To find the greatest fixpoint, start at the top and apply F on various things and head down.
+- To find the least fixpoint, start at the bottom and head up.
+- In a finite lattice and with a monotonic F, you are guaranteed to find either/both.